xorik/advancements/README.md

 - Doesn't require server, works 100% in your browser

 ### Ideas/TODOs:
-- Currently supports only Minecraft Java 1.19, but it's easy to support older/newer versions
+- Currently, supports only Minecraft Java 1.19, but it's easy to support older/newer versions
 - Offline mode
 - Advancements JSON file also has unlocked recipes, so it's possible to track them
+- Check if Bedrock edition has similar file, containing finished advancements